Click the issue you want to know more about

 13. Backup of data files

 1. Security of application

-You can develop application (access tool) with access rights by using “getpermission” command which is enabled to read participate the permission by referring the table.
+One can develop applications (access tools) with access rights by using the “getpermission” command, which is enabled to read participation of the permission by referring to the table.

 2. Security of data

-Non-developers can not directly access text files of Unicage.
-If you want developers not to access those files, you can change the settings of the OS (for example, use the SELinux settings).
-If you do not want system administrator (the person who set the OS) to allow to access those files, encrypt those files so that the security administrator’s password is needed.
+Non-developers cannot directly access text files of Unicage, without specific permission.
+Developers can also be restricted from access, as one can change the settings of the OS (for example, use the SELinux settings).
+Likewise, the system administrator (the person who set the OS) may be allowed to access those files, encrypting those files so that the security administrator’s password is needed.<

 14. Data file relation ( join commands)